 We have adopted Open Sans as the Sugar UX base font.
 It’s an open source font optimized for web and mobile interfaces with text-heavy layouts.
 It’s known for its open, neutral type shape and friendly appearance.
 For colors, we have selected a color palette that is friendlier, modern and brighter.

 We also selected a set of colors and fonts that would positively affect our use cases and still reflect the SugarCRM brand.
 Finally, we tested concepts in the real world, with real users in key flows to observe how they played out in practice.

 Mobile has a bright appearance and color placed in strategic locations to help users identify groups of information.

 - First revealed at SugarCon to over 1000 attendees where customers gave feedback.

 - A new visual design language, documented in a Style Guide (coming soon), empowering customers and partners to implement SugarUX consistently on our product.

-- Launch of the new SugarUX on our Sugar Mobile apps, available already on the the Apple App Store and Google Play.
+- The launch of the new SugarUX on our Sugar Mobile apps, available already on the Apple App Store and Google Play.